How to Start Your Own LLC in Maryland - Complete Guide

 Baltimore, MD 21201-2395

-In Maryland, trade names are registered through the Maryland Business Express system.
-You'll need to log into your account, select the trade name registration option, and submit the required information.
+Trade names in Maryland are registered in the Maryland Business Express.
+You will be required to enter into your account and choose the option of trade name registration and fill in the information that is needed.
 The filing fee for a DBA is $25.

 2. Select a Resident Agent

-Maryland law requires every LLC to appoint a resident agent (also known in other states as a registered agent).
-The resident agent is responsible for receiving official correspondence on behalf of your LLC, including legal notices, tax documents, and compliance reminders.
+The state of Maryland stipulates that each LLC should appoint a resident agent (also referred to as a registered agent in the other states).
+Your LLC has the resident agent whose role is to get formal correspondence on behalf of your LLC, such as legal notices, tax filings, and compliance notices.

 Member-Managed LLC

-In a member-managed LLC, all members are involved in the day-to-day management and decision-making of the business.
-This structure is common for small LLCs where owners want direct control.
+With a member-managed LLC, the members are fully engaged in day-to-day operations and decision-making of the business.
+Such a structure is typical of small LLCs with the owners being able to have direct control.

 Manager-Managed LLC

-To officially form your LLC, you must file Articles of Organization with the Maryland Department of Assessments and Taxation (SDAT).
-This can be done online or by mail.
+In order to register your LLC, you have to submit Articles of Organization to the Maryland Department of Assessments and Taxation (SDAT).
+This may be carried out through the internet or post.

 Information Required